-Kicking off its seven-week Old Fashioned Christmas celebration, Santa Claus sets up shop at the Visitors Center Plaza Downtown; carolers sing to passers-by cupping hot cocoa; and extravagant light displays glitter in storefront windows.
-There are Christmas parades and mistletoe bazaars, showcases of gingerbread houses at North Grove Hall, winter concerts by the UNG Jazz Band, a dramatic tree-lighting ceremony in the town square, and sleigh bell tours of the Inns of Dahlonega, a league of dressed-to-the-nines bed-and-breakfasts.
+Kicking off its six-week Old Fashioned Christmas celebration on November 29, Santa Claus sets up shop at the Visitors Center Plaza Downtown; carolers sing to passers-by cupping hot cocoa; and extravagant light displays glitter in storefront windows.
+There are Christmas parades and mistletoe bazaars, a dramatic tree-lighting ceremony in the town square, horse-drawn carriage rides, ugly sweater wine tours, holiday concerts by the North Georgia Chamber Symphony, and sleigh bell tours of the Inns of Dahlonega, a league of dressed-to-the-nines bed-and-breakfasts.

-The five-bedroom Old Storehouse Inn, in particular, is a delightful five-room B&B on North Meaders Street, walkable to most of the festivities.
-After you’ve had your fill of Christmas cheer, devote a day to seeing what else makes Dahlonega a popular Southern getaway.
-Make the rounds to the tasting rooms of local wineries and vineyards (Cavender Creek, Wolf Mountain); pan for your retirement at the 122-year-old Consolidated Gold Mine; or tuck into a generous pour of young whiskey, gin, brandy, or bourbon at the newly opened Z. Brown Distillery, founded by Grammy-winning musician and Georgia homeboy Zac Brown.
+The five-bedroom Old Storehouse Inn, in particular, is a delightful B&B on North Meaders Street, walkable to most of the festivities.
+After you’ve had your fill of Christmas cheer, devote a day to seeing everything else that makes Dahlonega a popular Southern getaway.
+Make the rounds to the tasting rooms of local wineries and vineyards (Cavender Creek, Wolf Mountain); pan for your retirement at the 122-year-old Consolidated Gold Mine; or spend an afternoon outdoors scouting the area’s many waterfalls, including a stunning 600-foot cascade in Amicalola State Park.

 To sleep, reserve one of eight rooms at the 119-year-old Rockmere Lodge, a traditional shingled Victorian overlooking the Atlantic ocean.
 While it’ll be too chilly to hang out on the wraparound verandah, guests are welcome to huddle around the B&B’s Italian-tile fireplace, mug in hand, and admire the inn’s myriad Christmas displays.